Danilka776/authorization_module/README.md

-# authorization_module
+# OAuth2 for OpenStack
-patch for auth in OpenStack
+patch for OAuth2 with countermeasures